MultiverseLearningProducts/swe-learning-plans/src/data/oracle-sql.md

 ### Tasks

 1. Analytic Functions
-    - Research [analytic functions](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Analytic-Functions.html#GUID-527832F7-63C0-4445-8C16-307FA5084056) and understand their use cases.
+    - **Analytic Function Use Cases**: Research [analytic functions](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/Analytic-Functions.html#GUID-527832F7-63C0-4445-8C16-307FA5084056) and understand their use cases.
-    - Create analytic functions to compute an aggregate value based on a group of rows.
+    - **Create Analytic Functions**: Create analytic functions to compute an aggregate value based on a group of rows.

 2. Partitioning Data
-    - Research [Oracle Partitioning](https://www.oracle.com/database/technologies/partitioning.html) and explain how it can be used to improve query performance.
+    - **Oracle Partitioning**: Research [Oracle Partitioning](https://www.oracle.com/database/technologies/partitioning.html) and explain how it can be used to improve query performance.

 3. Materialized Viewed
-    - Learn about materialized views and their use in storing precomputed results.
+    - **Why Materialized Views**: Learn about materialized views and their use in storing precomputed results.
-    - Create a materialized view in an an Oracle database using [`CREATE MATERIALIZED VIEW`](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/CREATE-MATERIALIZED-VIEW.html#GUID-EE262CA4-01E5-4618-B659-6165D993CA1B)
+    - **Creating Materialized Views**:Create a materialized view in an an Oracle database using [`CREATE MATERIALIZED VIEW`](https://docs.oracle.com/en/database/oracle/oracle-database/19/sqlrf/CREATE-MATERIALIZED-VIEW.html#GUID-EE262CA4-01E5-4618-B659-6165D993CA1B)

 ## 6. Optimizing Queries & Best Practices